Double copy for tree-level form factors. Part I. Foundations: Warm-up: the three- and four-point form factors

 The four-point full-color form factor of $\operatorname{tr}(\phi^2)$ contains eight cubic diagrams, which are given in Figure~\ref{fig:F4tree}.
 The form factor can be expanded as

 where $C_i$ and $N_i$ are color and kinematic numerators, respectively, and $D(\Gamma_i)$ denote the propagators.
 For example, for the first two diagrams

 These diagrams can be combined into three groups, each of which includes graphs with the same color factor.
-For instance, the first three graphs $\Gamma_{s:1,2,3}$ share the same color factor which is the same as an $s$-channel four-point amplitude:
+For instance, the first three graphs $\Gamma_{s:1,2,3}$ share the same color factor which is the same with a $s$-channel four-point amplitude:

-because the operator insertion (the blue arrow) is a $\delta$ function in the color space.
+because the operator insertion (the blue arrow) is a $\delta$ function in color space.
 We impose the same relation for the three numerators as

-Similar relations are also imposed on the other $t$- and $u$-channel diagrams.
+Similar relations are also imposed for the other $t$- and $u$-channel diagrams.
 Because of these numerator relations, it is meaningful to define a color factor and a numerator for a group, such as $C_{\{s\}}=C_{s:i}$ and $N_{\{s\}}=N_{s:i}$.
 Note that the three groups $s,t,u$ actually correspond to three $4$-point cubic diagrams without the operator insertion.
 We stress that for higher-point form factors of $\operatorname{tr}(\phi^2)$, a parallel argument shows that we can also group the diagrams according to their color factors and every group corresponds to an $n$-point cubic diagram with no operator insertion.

 The numerators should also satisfy dual Jacobi relations to give a consistent double copy.
 Here we have

 and $N_{\{s\}},N_{\{u\}}$ can be selected as ``master numerators''.
 The important point here is that by imposing the two types of numerator relations, the operator-induced relation like \eqref{eq:simple4ptnum} and the Jacobi relation \eqref{eq:simple4ptJacobi}, we can express the numerators of the eight diagrams in terms of the two master numerators.